 More about meningitis

-Septicaemia (blood poisoning) is a serious, life-threatening infection that gets worse very quickly and the risk of death is higher compared with meningitis.
+Septicaemia (blood poisoning) is a serious, life-threatening infection that gets worse very quickly.
+The risk of death is higher than with meningitis.

 The signs of cold hands and feet, pale skin, vomiting and being very sleepy or difficult to wake can come on quickly.